tvkitchen/appliances/packages/video-http-receiver/README.md

-# TV Kitchen Video HTTP Ingestion Appliance
+# TV Kitchen Video HTTP Receiver Appliance

 ```
 inputTypes: none
 outputTypes: STREAM.CONTAINER
 ```

-The Video HTTP Ingestion appliance is configured to ingest a video URL and convert it into `STREAM.CONTAINER` payloads.
+The Video HTTP Receiver Appliance is configured to process data from a video URL and convert it into `STREAM.CONTAINER` payloads.

 ## Dependencies